cakebatterandsprinkles/portfolio-gatsby/src/posts/18-big_o.md

 A [hash table](https://en.wikipedia.org/wiki/Hash_table) can also be called a hash map, an object, or a dictionary.
 It is a data structure that can map keys to values.
 Think of a box again, it contains many smaller boxes, but this time the smaller boxes have some stuff written on them instead of the numbers.
 You can think of a phone book too, it has phone numbers inside but each phone number is linked to a name.
 So this way, if you want to call somebody but don't know their phone number, you just open the book up and look for the person's name (key), and the phone number (value) attached to it.

-A hash table uses a hash function to map the indexes (keys) to an array of buckets, which consists of all the values.
-Ideally, the has function should assign each key to a unique bucket, but collisions are possible.
+A hash table uses a hash function to map the **indexes (keys)** to an **array of buckets**, which consists of all the values.
+Ideally, the hash function should assign each key to a unique bucket, but collisions are possible.

 ![Hash Table Graph](../images/blog/bigO/hashtable.jpg)

 **Linked List**

-[A linked list](https://en.wikipedia.org/wiki/Linked_list#:~:text=In%20computer%20science%2C%20a%20linked,which%20together%20represent%20a%20sequence.) is an ordered collection of data.
+A [linked list](https://en.wikipedia.org/wiki/Linked_list#:~:text=In%20computer%20science%2C%20a%20linked,which%20together%20represent%20a%20sequence.) is an ordered collection of data.
 The collection contains multiple nodes, and each note contains a chunk of data and a reference to the next node (hence the name "linked").
 You can think of a chain when you think of a linked list, with each circle being the nodes.
-In every linked list, there are two special nodes, one is the head node (first node of the linked list), the other one is the tail node (the last node of the linked list).
+In every linked list, there are two special nodes, one is the **head node** (first node of the linked list), the other one is the **tail node** (the last node of the linked list).
 The tail node can easily be identified as the only node that doesn't have a reference to the next node.

 There are two distinct parts of each node, one is the data container that can hold any type of data, and the second one is the reference to the next one in the chain.
 Let's create a very primitive linked list with three nodes as an example: